SAP-samples/btp-cf-cap-multitenant-susaas/README.md

 Enhance your SaaS sample app with **Advanced Scope** features like API Management to monitor and manage your SaaS API endpoints or SAP Identity Authentication to provide a central user management without relying on SAP ID service.
 Furthermore, you will learn and see a sample of how to integrate a backend system like SAP S/4HANA from a SaaS consumer perspective.

 > **Important** - The Advanced Scope is still Work-in-Progress.
-The code and documentation is subject to change.
+The code and documentation are subject to change.

 **Advanced Scope (WIP)**
 - [Introduction Advanced Scope](./docu/3-advanced/0-introduction-advanced-scope/README.MD)